Joaquín Abdala

-Joaquín Naid Sebastián Abdala Astudillo (born 19 January 2000) is a professional footballer who plays as a midfielder for Shabab Al-Khalil in the West Bank Premier League.
-Born in Chile, he has been called up to the Palestine national team.
+Joaquín Naid Sebastián Abdala Astudillo (born 19 January 2000) is a professional footballer who plays as a midfielder for Libyan Premier League club Al-Nasr SC.
+Born in Chile, he represents the Palestine national team.

 Club career

 Having played at the Fútbol Joven (Youth Football) level for Huachipato, he joined Coquimbo Unido on 2020 season.
 On 6 December 2020, he was confirmed as new player of Independiente de Cauquenes.

 In November 2022, he moved to Palestine and joined Shabab Al-Khalil in the West Bank Premier League.

+In June 2023, Abdala signed with Comunal Cabrero in the Chilean Tercera A, with his father, Edgardo, as coach.

+In February 2025, Abdala moved to Libya and signed with Al-Nasr SC.

 International career

 In 2022, Abadala was called up to the Palestine national team for the 2023 AFC Asian Cup qualifiers in June.

 Personal life

 Abadala is the son of the former Palestine international footballer Edgardo Abdala.